ragini-sinha03/buzzline-02-ragini/README.md

 ## Copy This Example Project & Rename

 1. Copy/fork this project into your GitHub account and create your own version of this project to run and experiment with.
-2. Name it `buzzline-02-yourname` where yourname is something unique to you.
+2. I name it 'buzzline-02-ragini'

 ## Task 1.
 Install and Start Kafka (using WSL if Windows)

-Before starting, ensure you have completed the setup tasks in <https://github.com/denisecase/buzzline-01-case> first.
+Before starting, I ensure that I  have completed the setup tasks in <https://github.com/denisecase/buzzline-01-case> first.
 Python 3.11 is required.

 In this task, we will download, install, configure, and start a local Kafka service.